Razzor217/data-collector/notes.md

 * File name matching
 * Collection of selected file names
+* Collection of disk usage information
+* Storage of `tar` archives

 Note: Unit testing of the concurrent queue is omitted as it was tested in previous projects.

 ### Component testing

-* Event trigger on matching file creation
-* `tar` archive creation for given directory
-* Complete program
+* Complete program (creation of a `tar` archive after file creation) Correctness of matching, collection and storage is assumed (correctness tests)